 In addition to hooking readers into the story and giving a bird’s-eye view of the story, Robson aimed to emphasize the news angle.
 “The fact that they can read the thoughts of our ancestors in that level of detail felt far fresher and more exciting,” he said.

 From “Plowed Under” by Jocelyn Zuckerman in the left-leaning political magazine The American Prospect.
-The story about land conversion in the Midwest begins with pheasant hunters grumbling about disappearing prey.
+The story, about land conversion in the Midwest, begins with pheasant hunters grumbling about disappearing prey.
+Then we get to the nut graf:

-In contrast to Robson, Zuckerman followed a “less is more” philosophy with this nut graf.
+In contrast to Robson, Zuckerman followed a less-is-more philosophy with this nut graf.
 In fact, in the first draft of this story, there was not a nut to be found.
-The preceding paragraph, which reads like its punchier cousin, opens with, “The region’s game birds are in serious trouble.”
+The preceding paragraph opens with, “The region’s game birds are in serious trouble.”
 Zuckerman admits that at first she thought that was the nut.
 But the pheasants were only one part of a wider narrative.

 Zuckerman agrees.
 “I’m more interested in saying, ‘Here’s the problem,’ and then later look at how is this happening?” she says.